 NuMex Mirasol.
 (2,500-5,000 SHU).
 Pods are 3 to 4 inches long ½ to ¾ inches wide; grow to 24 inches tall with multiple stems and branches and clusters of fruit at the end of each branch.
 90 days to maturity.
 Used in dry, red form as a chile powder.

 Fiery Hot Peppers (from 5,000 to 500,000 SHU)

 Aji.
 Very hot (5,000-15,000 SHU).
 Pods 3 to 5 inches long; orange-red at maturity.
 Use in sauces and stews.

 Dr. Greenleaf Red Hot Tabasco.
 Very pungent (5,000-15,000 SHU).
 Heavy cropping, virus resistant.
 120 days to maturity.

 Habañero.
 Hottest pepper (100,000-500,000 SHU).
 Square to heart-shaped fruit, often wrinkled, to 2½ inches long, 1 inch wide; light-green turning orange or red at maturity.
 Requires a long, hot, humid growing season.
-Use fresh in salsa or fermented to make hot sauce.
+Use fresh in salsas or fermented to make hot sauce.

 Jalapeño.
 Very pungent (5,000-15,000).
-Sausage-shaped fruit tapering to blunt end, about 3 inches long, 1½ inches in diameter; deep-green turning bright red when ripe; medium-thick walls.
+Sausage-shaped fruit tapering to a blunt end, about 3 inches long, 1½ inches in diameter; deep-green turning bright red when ripe; medium-thick walls.
 75 days to maturity.
 Use as a spice and condiment, as an ingredient in salsa.

 Louisiana Hot.
 Very hot.
 Elongated, tapered fruit to 4 inches long; green turning red at maturity.
 Heirloom variety.